DrChooper/SCIE4002/README.md

 **Key tools**: GeSeq, Chloë, awk, sed, grep, MAFFT, .

->**Note:** This course avoids custom scripts.
-Standard tools are used wherever possible.
+In the link you find a streamlined summary of this section as well as a code along.

 ## 2. Phylogeny

-This practical introduces students to phylogenetic tree building using two approaches: **MinHash with neighbour-joining** and **maximum likelihood** with IQ-TREE2.
-A third method, **Bayesian inference** with MrBayes, is discussed conceptually to highlight differences in statistical frameworks and runtime considerations.
+This practical introduces students to phylogenetic tree building using two approaches: MinHash with neighbour-joining and maximum likelihood with IQ-TREE2.
+A third method, Bayesian inference with MrBayes, is discussed conceptually to highlight differences in statistical frameworks and runtime considerations.
 Students align chloroplast genes, build and interpret trees, and evaluate method accuracy and speed.
 Skills include working with Newick format, model selection, and phylogenetic visualisation.

 [→ View Practical 2: Phylogeny](prac2_phylogeny.md)

 **Key tools**: Mashtree.jl, IQ-TREE2, MAFFT, iTOL, standard shell utilities.
 **Mentioned**: MrBayes (concept only).

-Here’s a streamlined summary section for this practical, formatted to match your previous entries.
-I’ve also suggested a **revised title** that reflects the broader scope, as “Variant Calling” undersells the full workflow.
+In the link you find a streamlined summary of this section as well as a code along.

 ## 3. Intraspecific Variance